a2hosting/a2-optimized-wp/README.md

 ## Description

-A2 Optimized is designed to make it *quick and easy* to *speed up* and secure your website by installing and configuring several well known, stable plugins with the click of a few buttons.
+A2 Optimized is designed to make it *quick and easy* to *speed up* and secure your website by installing and configuring several well known, stable plugins with a few clicks of a button.

 **Have you ever tried to configure *W3 Total cache* and got lost in the mess of configuration pages?**